aw236/boilerplate_code/Docker Project Template/README.md

 - output: /app

 ----------------------------------------------------
 Go to the Docker Desktop app.
-Click "Open with Browser" icon next to the currently running Docker container.
-Alternatively, visit: http://localhost:10000/ and use the Jupyter Token specified in the `docker run` command (letmein).
+Click `Open with Browser` icon next to the currently running Docker container.
+Alternatively, visit: `http://localhost:10000/` and use the Jupyter Token specified in the `docker run` command: `letmein`.

 Reference: https://github.com/jupyter/docker-stacks/issues/1187